givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS student guide - Big Compute.md

 **Presentation**

 Directions:

-1. Pair with another table
+1. Pair with another table.
-2. One table is the Microsoft team and the other table is the customer
+2. One table is the Microsoft team and the other table is the customer.
-3. The Microsoft team presents their proposed solution to the customer
+3. The Microsoft team presents their proposed solution to the customer.
-4. The customer makes one of the objections from the list of objections
+4. The customer makes one of the objections from the list of objections.
-5. The Microsoft team responds to the objection
+5. The Microsoft team responds to the objection.
-6. The customer team gives feedback to the Microsoft team
+6. The customer team gives feedback to the Microsoft team.
-7. Tables switch roles and repeat Steps 2–6
+7. Tables switch roles and repeat Steps 2–6.

 ## Wrap-up

 Timeframe: 15 minutes

 Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ## Additional references

 |    |            |
 |----------|:-------------:|
 | **Description** | **Links** |